Roland Butcher: Life and career

 A cousin of Basil, Roland Butcher had come to the United Kingdom at the age of thirteen from his native Barbados.
 He was an aggressive middle-order batsman, who represented Middlesex between 1974 and 1990.
-His intuitive batting style owed much to the archetypical West Indian calypso flair.
 He "secured his place in history when he became the first black player to represent England, making his Test debut at Bridgetown in 1980-81".

 Butcher came to prominence during Middlesex's successes in 1980 when they won the County Championship and the Gillette Cup, impressing with a rapid half-century in the final of the latter.
-He had actually made his England debut two weeks later, impressing with another half-century on his one-day international debut against Australia.
-He struggled more however on the 1980-1 tour against the West Indies who had the most powerful bowling line-up in the world at the time and did not play for England again.
+He had actually made his England debut two weeks earlier, impressing with another half-century on his one-day international debut against Australia.
+He struggled more however on the 1980–81 tour against the West Indies who had the most powerful bowling line-up in the world at the time and did not play for England again.

 In 1983, "he suffered a sickening injury which threatened his eyesight when struck by George Ferris", but managed to recuperate and return to the sport.
 He continued to enjoy success with Middlesex, winning the County Championship again in 1982 and 1985, and featuring in victories in the finals of the NatWest Trophy in 1984 and 1988, and the Benson and Hedges Cup in 1983.
 In 1987, he won the Walter Lawrence Trophy for recording the fastest century of the season (in terms of balls faced) against Sussex.